razerofficial/java-razer-sdk/README.md

 ### RequestReceipts

 `requestReceipts` returns all the `ENTITLEMENT` receipts for the logged in user.
 The method takes a context and a listener for success, failure, and cancel callbacks.
 The context parameter can use the game activity.
-This method should only be invoked after the `RazerSDK` has successfully initialized.
+This method should only be invoked after the `StoreFacade` has successfully initialized.

 ```
         storeFacade.requestReceipts(this, new ResponseListener<Collection<Receipt>>() {